MicrosoftDocs/xamarin-docs/docs/ios/get-started/index.md

 To build for Xamarin.iOS, the following are required:

+- the latest version of Visual Studio
 - the latest iOS SDK
 - the latest version of Xcode
-- macOS High Sierra (10.13) and above
+- the minimum version of macOS required by Xcode

 The latest version of Xcode can be downloaded from the [iOS Developer Center](https://developer.apple.com/devcenter/ios/index.action#downloads) (login required), or via the Mac App Store: